jericirenej/batch-rename/README.md

 When performing the rename operation, the script will write a restore file (`.rollback.json`) to the target folder.
 Without this file, restore operations are not possible.

-Before performing the rename, it is **strongly encouraged to perform a dry run first.**
+Before performing the rename, it is **strongly encouraged to perform a dry run first.** Dry run will present you with the rename preview information and warnings, as well as prompt you if the rename should be run or not.

 The script will not perform a rename if it would lead to name collisions (i.e. several files sharing the same name).